Evaluation of monetary policy

 The Riksbank builds up confidence in its work by enabling democratic insight.
 This means that we openly and clearly report our analyses and decisions in reports, speeches and press releases, for instance.
 Twice a year, the Riksdag (the Swedish parliament) examines the monetary policy conducted on the basis of the material published by the Riksbank.

 The Riksdag examines monetary policy

 The Riksbank is accountable to the Riksdag.
 Twice a year, the Riksdag Committee on Finance examines the monetary policy conducted.
 Prior to the Riksdag's evaluation in the spring, the Riksbank compiles the report Account of Monetary Policy.
 This describes how inflation and the real economy have developed over the past year.
-In the autumn, the Monetary Policy Report is used as a basis for the Riksdag's evaluation.
+In the autumn, the Monetary Policy Report from September is used as a basis for the Riksdag's evaluation.